HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 In the header of an Encounter Summary, a care team member may be documented as fulfilling more than one responsibility.
 For example, a consulting physician who sees a patient in a clinical encounter may be:

-1. the author of the Consultation Note,
+1. the author of the Consultation Note;
-2. the responsible party for the Encounter (rendering physician), or
+2. the responsible party for the Encounter (rendering physician); or
 3. the authenticator (physician attesting to the human readable content in the document).

 The physician also may be the person who legally authenticates the information contained in the document.
 In this